Distributed Stochastic Momentum Tracking with Local Updates: Achieving Optimal Communication and Iteration Complexities: Introduction

 \subsection{Related Works}

-Previous works on distributed stochastic gradient methods focus mostly on accelerating the convergence rate following the ``one-update, one-communication'' pattern.
-The key metric is the transient time, i.e., the number of iterations required for a decentralized method to achieve comparable convergence to its centralized counterpart.
-For minimizing smooth objective functions, the transient time has been shortened from $\orderi{n^3/(1-\lambda)^4}$ \cite{lian2017can} to $\orderi{n^3/(1-\lambda)^2}$ \cite{alghunaim2021unified,huang2023cedas}, and then to $\orderi{n^{5/3}/(1-\lambda)}$ given the spectral gap $(1-\lambda)$ of the mixing matrix related to the underlying communication network \cite{huang2025accelerated}.
-When the objective function further satisfies the Polyak-{\L}ojasiewicz (PL) condition, the transient time has been reduced from $\orderi{n/(1-\lambda)^2}$ \cite{pu2021sharp} to $\orderi{n/(1-\lambda)}$ \cite{huang2021improving,alghunaim2021unified}, and recently to $\orderi{\sqrt{n/(1-\lambda)}}$ \cite{huang2025accelerated} when the spectral gap is known.
-A different line of works achieve the optimal iteration complexity by incorporating multiple inner loops of communication and large batches of stochastic gradients \cite{lu2021optimal,yuan2022revisiting,xin2021stochastic}.
+Previous works on distributed stochastic gradient methods have primarily focused on accelerating the convergence rate while following the ``one-update, one-communication'' pattern.
+Under this setup, recent works have shown that distributed stochastic gradient methods can asymptotically achieve performance comparable to their centralized counterparts \cite{pu2020asymptotic}.
+The key performance metric is the {\em transient time}, i.e., the number of iterations required for a distributed method to exhibit such comparable convergence.
+For minimizing smooth objective functions, the transient time has been reduced from $\orderi{n^3/(1-\lambda)^4}$ \cite{lian2017can} to $\orderi{n^3/(1-\lambda)^2}$ \cite{alghunaim2021unified,huang2023cedas}, and then to $\orderi{n^{5/3}/(1-\lambda)}$ \cite{huang2025accelerated}, where $(1-\lambda)$ denotes the spectral gap of the mixing matrix associated with the underlying communication network.
+When the objective function further satisfies the PL condition, the transient time has been improved from $\orderi{n/(1-\lambda)^2}$ \cite{pu2021sharp} to $\orderi{n/(1-\lambda)}$ \cite{huang2021improving,alghunaim2021unified}, and more recently to $\orderi{\sqrt{n/(1-\lambda)}}$ \cite{huang2025accelerated} when the spectral gap is known.\footnote{A different line of works achieve the optimal iteration complexity by incorporating multiple inner loops of communication and large batches of stochastic gradients \cite{lu2021optimal,yuan2022revisiting,xin2021stochastic}, which may not be applicable in practice \cite{ardakani2024slimfit,marek2025small}.}

-Momentum \cite{polyak1964some} is a classical technique for accelerating first-order methods.
-Integrating momentum with distributed optimization methods has been an active research area \cite{yuan2021decentlam,wang2021distributed,huang2025accelerated}.
-However, effectively integrating momentum with local updates remains challenging.
-Recent attempts to combine these techniques face limitations.
-For instance, the work in \cite{gao2020periodic} does not establish a theoretical benefit from momentum, and the methods in \cite{du2024unified} cannot drive the squared norm of gradient to zero.